benckw69/learningPlatform_java/README.md

 ```
 After that, use IDE and load maven

-There is an example file called .env.example at 'src/main/resources', you can take this as an example of .env file to input mysql server details such as username, password and server url.
+There is an example file called .env.example at 'src/main/resources', change the name to .env, input mysql server details such as username, password and server url.
 ```
 database_url=jdbc:mysql://localhost:3306/learningplatform
 DATABASE_USERNAME=root